SketchDeck/demo-chat/README.md

 3. Create an <a href="https://algolia.com">Algolia</a> account and upload the user data there, with the chat handles.
 4. Get type-ahead working in the app, using Algolia as the search engine
 5. Build the key handlers to implement the enter auto-complete, arrow up/down selection, and handle user backspace presses as well (e.g. if they delete the @, stop showing the menu)
-6. Decide how to post the messages to Firestore
+6. Decide how to post the messages to Firestore (we've already setup the DB - config is in `environments.ts`; use the `firebase` SDK).
 7. Show messages with mentions in them with the mention highlighted

 ### Specification